-We will devote a day to these questions.
-Together with experts, we will discuss ideas and approaches for solutions in AI, language and translation in audiovisual media.
-We will present new approaches that use technology to make workflows leaner and more efficient.
-We show how language boundaries can be left behind and format boundaries overcome.
+We dedicated a day to these questions.
+Together with experts, we discussed ideas and approaches for solutions in AI, language and translation in audiovisual media.
+We presented new approaches that use technology to make workflows leaner and more efficient.
+We attempted to show how language boundaries can be left behind and format boundaries can be overcome.

-We are looking forward to speakers from DFKI, IRT, Flemish television, ARTE, ZDF, the EU and the Fraunhofer Institute.
+We would like to thank our speakers from DFKI, IRT, Flemish television, ARTE, ZDF, the EU and the Fraunhofer Institute for their thrilling presentations.